-We encourage you to contact IDX with any questions and to enroll in free IDX services by calling (833-791-1662 or by going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is <= Enrollment.pdf Date>>.
+We encourage you to contact IDX with any questions and to enroll in free IDX services by calling 1-800-939-4170 or going to https://app.idx.us/account-creation/protect.
+IDX is available Monday through Friday, 9:00am - 9:00pm ET.
+Please note the deadline to enroll is September 7, 2021.

-Again, at this time, there is no evidence that your information has been misused.
+Again, at this time, there is no evidence that your information or your child's information has been misused.
 However, we encourage you to take full advantage of this service offering.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.